 In this respect, here are the five most common myths and misconceptions regarding people with disabilities nowadays.
 Please read on to understand them:

-If You Use a Wheelchair, You Can’t Walk
+1. If You Use a Wheelchair, You're Unable to Walk

 “All disabled people use wheelchairs.”
 Times have changed, and the ludicrous confusion is less common now.
 That is a slightly more complex version of the traditionally famous one.
 But that didn’t deter someone in a wheelchair from walking.
 The reality is that many people in wheelchairs and those who use mobile devices will usually go unassisted, but maybe not for longer or continuous times.
 Various conditions can require people to use a wheelchair, ranging from multiple sclerosis to persistent obstructing pulmonary diseases.
 Furthermore, in Kenya, only 8% of people with disabilities use wheelchairs, and hence this misconception misunderstands how complicated and extensive it is to be disabled.